jadecobra/python_tdd_exercises/source/index.rst

 who is this for?
 *********************************************************************************

-* If you are interested in Python, this is for you
+* If you are interested in Python_, this is for you
 * If you just started your journey, CONGRATULATIONS!
 You picked Python_ from the many `programming languages <https://en.wikipedia.org/wiki/Programming_language>`_ out there, Celebrate it, this is for you
-* If you are new to `Test Driven Development`_ in Python, this is for you
+* If you are new to `Test Driven Development`_ in Python_, this is for you
 * If you already use Python_ but do not know any of the Exceptions_ below, this is for you

   - :ref:`AssertionError`